adobe/aepsdk_flutter/plugins/flutter_aepedgeconsent/README.md

 ------
 ## API reference
 ### extensionVersion
-Returns the SDK version of the Identity for Edge Consent extension
+Returns the SDK version of the Consent extension.

 **Syntax**
 ```dart